tagazok/my-workshops/static-web-apps/tutorial.md

 ![Yout TODO app is running](media/todo.png)

-Congratulations, you can now login to your app! 🥳
+Congratulations, you can now login into your app! 🥳

 --sep--
 ---